Typhoid fever is an infection which can cause high temperature (fever), and diarrhoea. It can even be fatal.

 You can find out if immunisation against typhoid is recommended for any countries you are planning to visit from the NHS website Fitfortravel.

-There are two vaccines available in the UK - an oral vaccine and an injectable vaccine.
+There are two typhoid fever vaccines available in the UK - an oral vaccine and an injectable vaccine.
 Both vaccines stimulate your body to make antibodies against typhoid germs (bacteria).
 These antibodies protect you from illness should you become infected with typhoid bacteria.
 It is important to remember that not everyone who is vaccinated will be totally protected against typhoid fever.
-No vaccine is 100% effective.
+No vaccine is 100% effective and the oral typhoid vaccination is somewhat less effective than the injectable one.

 The oral vaccine